dustinfast/PTC-Sim/README.md

 **sim_bos.py** - The Back Office Server (AKA "BOS", pronounced like "boss").
 **sim_broker.py** - The Message Broker.
 **sim_track.py** - The Track Simulator.
 **track_bases.json** - JSON representation of the radio base stations facilitating locomotive communications.
-Each base station consists of a unique ID and the track mileposts it covers.
+Each base station consists of a unique ID and the track locations it covers.
 Gaps in coverage area allowed, as are areas of overlapping coverage.
 **track_locos.json** - NOT IMPLEMENTED
 **track_rail.json** - JSON representation of the railroad track.
-Contains milepost markers and associated lat/long coordinates (in decimal degrees).
+Contains location markers and associated lat/long coordinates (in decimal degrees).
 **track_waysides.json** - NOT IMPLEMENTED

 ### Unimplemented